wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ### Influence

 Even if you are not present in a scene, you may be able to play a card.
-If a character in your Social Role Relationships list is present, you can influence their action by playing a card as an obstacle or to overcome an obstacle and describing a brief flashback to an interaction the two of you had that might influence them one way or another.
+If a character in your Relationships list is present, you can influence their action by playing a card as an obstacle or to overcome an obstacle and describing a brief flashback to an interaction the two of you had that might influence them one way or another.

 You may only play one influence card per strength of the relationship.